 Step 10 begins the next phase in the Alcoholics Anonymous (AA) program, with it and the subsequent two steps being the basis for how long-term recovery from alcohol addiction is managed.
 [1]

-Step one through nine of the AA program has taught the participant how to look inwards and assess how their actions affect the world around them while admitting their mistakes to others.
+Steps one through nine of the AA program have taught the participant how to look inward and assess how their actions affect the world around them while admitting their mistakes to others.
 Through attaining the ability of introspection, the AA member is ready to take daily stock of their lives and begin to control their actions.
 The weight of old habits and alcohol dependence begins to lift as the person can reflect on temptations and monitor their behavior.

 How does the 10th Step work?

-Step 10 asks that those in recovery not only consider their actions but take note of them and reflect on why they felt or behaved in a particular way.
+Step 10 asks those who are in recovery to not only consider their actions but to also take note of them and reflect on why they felt or behaved in a particular way.
 Taking personal responsibility for how you act and react to the world around you is crucial for a successful recovery from alcoholism.

-While taking a stoic approach to situations, that is being able to observe and react in a measured way, is the ideal step 10 does not require you to make the right choice every time.
-For example, if you get into a heated debate with a colleague or employer and end up raising your voice does not mean you have failed.
+While taking a stoic approach to situations, one that is able to observe and react in a measured way, is the ideal of step 10, it does not require you to make the right choice every time.
+For example, if you get into a heated debate with a colleague or employer and end up raising your voice, it does not mean you have failed.
 Instead, you are expected to own your actions and take appropriate steps to right your wrongs, in this case by apologizing sincerely for losing your temper.

 Over time and through close introspection of your daily actions you will begin to gain more control over impulses and identify where you have made mistakes.